realmazharhussain/nautilus-code/README.md

 # nautilus-code
-An extension for Nautilus (GNOME Files) File Manager which adds right-click menu options to open current folder in VSCode or GNOME Builder (only if they are installed)
+An extension for Nautilus (GNOME Files) File Manager which adds right-click menu options to open current/selected folder in Code Editors and IDEs like VSCode or GNOME Builder (if they are installed)

-## How to install/use?
+## How to install?

 ### On ArchLinux/Manjaro (and other ArchLinux-based distributions)
 This nautilus extension is available in the AUR as [nautilus-code](https://aur.archlinux.org/packages/nautilus-code) and [nautilus-code-git](https://aur.archlinux.org/packages/nautilus-code-git).
 Use your favorite AUR helper to install it.